MattGingery/LeafletExamples/Article_Part2.md

 ## Next Steps

-In the next article, I will add some code to automatically adjust the polygon’s colors to give the users a better visual experience.
+In the [next article](https://github.com/MattGingery/LeafletExamples/blob/master/Article_Part3.md), I will add some user interaction code and to automatically adjust the polygon’s colors to give the users a better visual experience.